Lamb (1986 film)

-Lamb is a British drama film, directed by Colin Gregg and starring Liam Neeson, Hugh O'Conor and Ian Bannen.
-The film is based on the novel by Bernard MacLaverty, who also wrote the screenplay.
-It was released in Ireland on 10 October 1986.
+Lamb is a 1986 drama film directed by Colin Gregg from a screenplay by Bernard MacLaverty and starring Liam Neeson, Ian Bannen, and Hugh O'Conor in his film debut.
+Based on the MacLaverty's 1980 novel, it tells the story of a young, conflicted Christian Brother (Neeson) who works at a boys' reform school, and becomes a surrogate father to the institution's most troubled member.
+The musical score was written by Van Morrison.

+The film premiered at the 1985 Chicago International Film Festival, where it was nominated for Best Feature Film.

 Plot

-Lamb tells the story of a young Christian Brother, Brother Sebastian, who works in a Roman Catholic institution for troubled boys on the west coast of Ireland, referred to as "a finishing school for the sons of the Idle Poor" by its head, Brother Benedict.
+Brother Sebastian is a young Christian Brother who works in a Roman Catholic borstal on the west coast of northern Ireland, referred to as "a finishing school for the sons of the Idle Poor" by its head, Brother Benedict.
 There, the Brothers teach boys to conform in a harsh, uncompromising regime which Brother Sebastian, whose real name is Michael Lamb, finds deeply distasteful.
 The Brothers teach the boys "a little of God and a lot of fear."

 When his father dies, leaving him a small legacy, the tie which kept him at the home is gone and he decides to leave and take Owen Kane, a bullied, unhappy 10-year-old boy with him.
 His decision is also affected by the fact that he has made a vow of poverty and Brother Benedict expects him to hand his inheritance over to the Brothers.

 Michael has formed an attachment to Owen.
 He is the youngest boy there and has been in the home for two years.
 Brother Benedict beats him for painting graffiti on the wall outside, because it ends with the word OK – Owen's initials – despite knowing that it was not Owen who did it.
 Owen comes from a broken family and a drunken, abusive father.
 Michael cannot see how he will survive there and wishes to give him his freedom.

 He secretly leaves the school and takes Owen with him to London hoping to be the boy's saviour, although he knows he is committing a criminal act.
 They pass themselves off as father and son and move from hotel to hotel.
 Michael lets Owen smoke, play on gaming machines and takes him to a football match to see his favourite team Arsenal play, but Owen, an epileptic, has a fit.
 They have to slip away from the medical centre before questions are asked.